seleniumbase/SeleniumBase/README.md

 </p>

 <p>
-<b>SeleniumBase</b> is an all-in-one framework for fast & simple browser automation, end-to-end testing, presentations, charts, and website tours.
+<b>SeleniumBase</b> is an all-in-one framework for fast & simple browser automation, end-to-end testing, reports, presentations, charts, and website tours.
-Tests are run with <b>pytest</b>.
-Browsers are controlled by <b>WebDriver</b>.
+Tests are run with <code>pytest</code>.
+Browsers are controlled by WebDriver.
 </p>

 <p align="center">